foundry-rs/starknet-foundry/docs/src/appendix/snfoundry-toml.md

 ### `accounts_file`

 The `accounts_file` field specifies the path to a file containing account information.
+If not provided, the default path is `~/.starknet_accounts/starknet_open_zeppelin_accounts.json`.

 ```toml
 [sncast.myprofile]